 Field-hunting tip

-Look in alluvial deposits, ultramafic igneous rocks country — that is the host setting where potarite typically forms.
+Look in alluvial deposits, ultramafic igneous rocks country, the host setting where potarite typically forms.
 If you start seeing gold, platinum, hematite in float, you are in the right ground.
 Field specimens usually show a grains, small nuggets, massive habit, so train your eye for that shape before scanning the outcrop.